polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/postman-sidecar.md

 }
 ```

 At this point, you can save this response to an output file and use it to build against your own application needs.
-You can also save it as a Postman response example, which gets added as a sub-option underneath the `GET List of API Endpoints` selection in the left-hand menubar.
-This request is great for its simplicity, but what if you need to alter one of the values in the endpoint defined as a variable?
-That will be our next step.
+You can also save it as a Postman response example added underneath the GET List of API Endpoints menu option.

-## Getting User Account Information
+This request is great for its simplicity, but in many cases, you'll want to manipulate the values defined for variable to retrieve specific information.
+That's the next step inthis tutorial.

+## Get account information

-Now that you are familiar with making an uncomplicated request, let's perform another `GET` request this time modifying the value of one of the environment variables.
-In this request, you will request a specific account's balance on the chain.
-Using the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) as our working blockchain, we will query the account balance of the `Alice` user.
-To quickly get the account address for `Alice`, you can spin up the [Substrate Front End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) and copy the account address seen in the browser.
+Now that you are familiar with making an uncomplicated request, let's perform another `GET` request but this time modifying the value of one of the environment variables.
+In this request, you'll request the balance for a specific account on the chain.
+Using the [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template) as the working blockchain, this request will query the account balance of the `Alice` user.
+To get the account address for `Alice`, you can spin up the [Substrate Front End Template](https://github.com/substrate-developer-hub/substrate-front-end-template) and copy the account address seen in the browser.

 ![Copying Alice's Account Address](/media/images/docs/tutorials/postman-sidecar/fourth_step.png)

+After you have the account address in your clipboard, return to the Postman client and select **Environments**.
+Select the **Dev** environment to display the list of environment variables and their values.
+For each variable, there's an initial value and a current value.
-Once you have the account address in your clipboard, return to the Postman client, select the `Environments` option from the far left-hand menubar, then select the `Dev` environment.
-This will bring up the list of environment variables and their values.
-For each variable you will see two fields: `initial value` and `current value`.
-The `initial value` is what the variable is loaded with when starting a fresh `Dev` environment, whereas the `current value` is for the current session.
-Additionally, `current value` is only saved locally and never sent back up to Postman to be shared with other team members using the same Postman API collection.
+The `initial value` is what the variable is loaded with when starting a fresh `Dev` environment.
+The `current value` is the value for the current session.
+The `current value` is only saved locally and never sent to Postman or shared with other team members using the same Postman API collection.

 ![Account variable in Postman environment options](/media/images/docs/tutorials/postman-sidecar/fifth_step.png)

-As you can see from the screenshot above, the `current value` has been modified with an account address for `Alice`.
-In your own Postman client, paste the address you copied from the front end template into the `current value` text box.
-Once you have done so, navigate back to `Collections` from the far left-hand menubar and then back to the `Substrate API Sidecar` collection.
-From within the collection, choose the `GET Account Balance Info` inside the `Accounts Folder`.
+Paste the account address for `Alice` into the `current value` text box.
+Click **Collections** and open the **Substrate API Sidecar** collection.
+Select the **Accounts** folder, then select **GET Account Balance Info**.

 ![Account Balance Info option](/media/images/docs/tutorials/postman-sidecar/sixth_step.png)